Printers and Peripherals Easy Fixes

 Click the image below to download Linux Mint:

 For a nice windows 8 tutorial click the image below

 or copy and paste this into your browsers address bar.
 Windows 8 ranges from $50 to $180.
 This is much less expensive than the previous versions of Windows.
 It is very easy to use and takes simple intuition to figure out.
 I wouldn’t put this version of Windows past Microsoft.
-It is genius.
+It is a genius.

-Make sure that you either purchase, or obtain the free versions, of these Security Softwares.
+Make sure that you either purchase or obtain the free versions of these Security Softwares.

 It is very important to keep your virus software running and up to date.
 There are versions of security software for whatever type of operating system you are running (Windows, Mac, Linux… Etc.)